Shortness of Breath in Mesothelioma

 Is Shortness of Breath a Symptom of Advanced Mesothelioma?

-Advanced, stage 4 mesothelioma causes a lot of symptoms.
-Many of the early-stage symptoms worsen.
+Advanced, stage 4 mesothelioma causes various symptoms.
+Many of the early-stage symptoms get worse as the cancer advances.
 Shortness of breath is a common symptom in advanced mesothelioma and can cause significant discomfort and disability.
 This is why palliative care is so important.

 Shortness of Breath in Other Types of Mesothelioma